-- · the 1998 Share Incentive Plan
+- the 1998 Share Incentive Plan

-- the 2000 Share Incentive Plan
+- · the 2000 Share Incentive Plan

 - the 2004 Share Incentive Plan

-- the 2006 Share Incentive Plan
+- · the 2006 Share Incentive Plan

 - the 2013 Equity Incentive Plan ("2013 Plan")

-The Company issues stock options to employees, consultants and non-employee directors.
+The Company issued stock options, restricted stock awards ("RSAs") and restricted units ("RSUs") to employees, consultants and non-employee directors.
 Stock option awards generally vest over a four year period and have a maximum term of ten years.
 Stock options under these plans have been granted with an exercise price equal to the fair market value on the date of the grant.
-Nonqualified and Incentive Stock Options, restrictive stock awards ("RSAs") and restrictive stock units ("RSUs") may be granted from these plans.
+Nonqualified and Incentive Stock Options, RSAs and RSUs may be granted from these plans.
 Prior to the Company's initial public offering, the fair market value of the Company's stock had been historically determined by the board of directors and from time to time with the assistance of third party valuation specialists.